ac-freeman/open-accountability/README.md

 Many other accountability software projects have been created, but they have the following drawbacks.
 - Easily circumvented with just a little bit of technical know-how
 - Expensive (relative to the server costs)
-- Don't work when a VPN is used, whereas many people use VPNs for privacy, security, and work
+- May not work when a VPN is used, whereas many people use VPNs for privacy, security, and work
 - Don't support Linux
     - Meanwhile, 40% of developers use Linux in some capacity for personal use, according to the latest [Stack Overflow survey](https://survey.stackoverflow.co/2022/)